-- Jira administrators can manage users and licenses across multiple projects. - Project administrators can add agents from other projects.
-They can also manage customers and organizations. - Agents can manage customers and organizations.
+- Jira administrators can manage users and licenses across multiple projects. - Project administrators can add agents from other projects and also manage customers and organizations.
+They can also add groups (managed by Jira admins) to their service project and assign them project roles. - Agents can manage customers and organizations.

 - Add agents to a project

 - View roles of team members

 - Remove agents from a project

 - Unlicense agents

 - What is a customer?

 - Add a customer

+- Use Jira groups in your service projects

+- Add a group

+- Remove a group

 - Remove customers from a project

 - What is an organization?

 - Add organizations

 - Add customers to an organization

 - Remove customers from an organization

 - Remove an organization from a project

 - Delete an organization from a site

 - Involve Jira Software or Jira Core users

 - Example of collaboration between Jira Service Management and Jira Software

 - Learn more about managing users